xvik/gradle-mkdocs-plugin/README.md

 ```

 Here extra `build/custom-dir` directory added for publication (into `custom-dir`)
-and previous `custom-dir` folder (already committed) will be removed before.
+and previous `custom-dir` folder (already committed) will be removed before publication.

 ### Pip modules